 Fewer people in general would seek medical attention, save for emergencies.
 And even then they may try less effective DIY options, despite the dangers.

 We will probably buy smaller houses

 Many of us grew up with the idea that one day we would own a villa, perhaps on an island.
-Let's break free from this toxic dream: the thirst for giant outfits is part of what put us in this mess.
+Let's get rid of this toxic dream: the thirst for giant estates is part of what put us in this mess.

 Large houses are very expensive and produce a lot of waste.
 The smaller ones they are cheaper in every way.
 They are also easier to sell.

-In ten years, the last place a person will want to live is a giant house with utilities, property and "operating" taxes, such as waste, that they cannot afford.
+In ten years, the last place a person will want to live is a giant house with utilities, property and "operating" taxes, like waste, that they can't afford.